Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Component computations and proofs

 \subsection{Conventions for the appendix}

-Throughout this appendix we work on the Schwarzschild exterior region $\{r>2M\}$ and use the standard coordinates $(t,r^{\ast},\theta,\varphi)$, where $r^{\ast}$ is the Regge--Wheeler coordinate.
+Throughout this appendix we work on the Schwarzschild exterior region $\{r>2M\}$ and use the coordinates $(t,r^{\ast},\theta,\varphi)$, where $r^{\ast}$ is the Regge-Wheeler coordinate.
 (In some intermediate computations we also write $r*$ for $r^{\ast}$, following the notation in the main text.)
 We also use the null coordinates

 \paragraph{Index convention.} We use the coordinate index convention

 so that $\partial_{0}=\partial_{t}$, $\partial_{1}=\partial_{r^{\ast}}$, $\partial_{2}=\partial_{\theta}$, and $\partial_{3}=\partial_{\varphi}$.
 Tensor components such as $F_{0 2}$ are taken with respect to this coordinate basis, and we use the antisymmetry $F_{\alpha\beta}=-F_{\beta\alpha}$.